 This program’s goals are to provide support to victims of domestic violence and their children as they file Orders of Protection through the local court system.
 Clients are supported throughout the court process, provided information about their rights as a victim and the dynamics of domestic violence, and provided advocacy, services and referrals to ensure safety and well-being.

-The Center for Prevention of Abuse: Safety for Families Fleeing Domestic Violence
+The Center for Prevention of Abuse: Shelter Services for Domestic Violence Victims

 This shelter program provides crisis intervention and immediate safety and stability to families who are homeless due to domestic violence, and provides clients with comprehensive case management and connections to community resources needed for increased self-sufficiency and long-term housing stability.